 become fluent in the fundamentals of Mathematics;

-can reason mathematically; can solve problems by applying their Mathematics.
+can solve problems by applying their Mathematics.

 Our intent is for all children to become fluent mathematicians, who can confidently recall and apply mathematical knowledge and demonstrate conceptual understanding.
 We aim for all our children to be proficient users of Mathematical language, which will support them in their mathematical reasoning in different contexts.
 Our ambition is for children to become competent problem solvers, through applying their mathematical knowledge to wide range of problems, in maths lessons, other subjects and in ‘real life’.
-This will enable all children to have a wide range of mathematical skills by the end Year 6 which will prepare them for the challenges they face in later life.
+This will enable all children to have a wide range of mathematical skills by the end Year 6 which will prepare them for the challenges they face in later life

 In school, we follow the National Curriculum and use Lancashire scheme of work as a guide to support teachers with their planning and assessment.
 We supplement this with a wide range of other high-quality teaching and learning resources, which include, White Rose Maths Hub, NCTEM and Nrich.
 The calculation policy is used within school to ensure a consistent approach to teaching the four operations over time.

 A series of stimulating lessons are planned, with clear learning objectives, which develop an understanding and fluency in the use of subject-specific vocabulary.